babayK0/Weather-App/README.md

 ### Known Issues
 - [x] ~~The state of the WeatherForecast component is unstable.
 (Reset if the city is entered incorrectly)~~
 - [ ] Some videos are too big
+- [ ] Video does not work properly in Safari

 [*--TOC--*](https://github.com/babayK0/Weather-App#table-of-contents)